lolmadmaxx/lamba/README.md

 ### Value Class

-As in Karpathy's micrograd, the names, classes and methods are mostly the left the same.
+As in Karpathy's micrograd, the names, classes and methods are mostly left the same.
 The `Value` class is a scalar value with automatic differentiation capabilities.

 #### Key Methods:
 - `Value(data)`: Create a regular value